mattgonzalesced/CED_Extensions/CalculateCircuits_UserManual.md

   - Active when **CKT_User Override_CED = Yes**.
 User-entered sizes drive the calculation; the tool validates entries, issues alerts for risky inputs, and preserves overrides except when they are invalid.
   - Clearing tokens control whether wire or conduit should be ignored (see **Clearing tokens** below) and are honored only in manual mode.
   - Neutral sizing follows **Neutral Behavior**; grounds respect override values but are validated against NEC tables.
-  - **Length Makeup_CED** is always honored as the circuit length input for VD sizing in both modes.
+  - **CKT_Length Makeup_CED** is always honored as the circuit length input for VD sizing in both modes.

 ## Clearing Tokens (Manual Mode Only)
 - Enter a single hyphen (`-`) to intentionally clear a size.
 Tokens are preserved in parameters so future runs keep the intent.
   - **Hot size = `-`**: Treat as “conduit only” (no voltage-drop calc).
 Circuit type set to `CONDUIT ONLY`; wire size string shows `-`; conduit sizes still calculate unless also cleared.
   - **Hot size = `-` and Conduit size = `-`**: Treat as empty; branch data for conduit/cable is cleared and circuit type is `N/A`.
 Wire size string shows `-`; conduit size string shows `-`.
   - **Conduit size = `-`**: Conduit is cleared; conduit type is cleared for manual mode.
 Wire calculations continue if hots are provided; conduit size string shows `-`.
-- In **automatic mode**, cleared size tokens are ignored and replaced by calculated values; property overrides (material, insulation, temperature, conduit type) still validate.
+- In **automatic mode**, cleared size tokens are ignored and replaced by calculated values; property overrides (material, insulation, temperature, conduit type) still validate and cleared size tokens are overwritten.

 ## Circuit Types and Special Cases
 - **BRANCH**: Standard branch circuits sized to branch voltage-drop target.